 We have now also seen a need to educate the banks about the financing aspect.
-Excessively rapid depreciation results in an incorrect monthly cost for the customer.
+Excessively rapid depreciation results in an incor-

+The Balco method is not merely the best solution from an economic perspective and for the personal life quality of the residents, but is also climate-smart. tomer.
 During the spring, we established a collaboration with a Nordic bank whereby we can now offer Swedish tenantowner associations loans in conjunction with installation of Balco's glazed balconies with a repayment period of 70 years, compared with a previous period of 50 years.
 This means that many of the customers who, for financial reasons, have been forced to put off renovation, can now carry it out.
 The result will impact on Balco for a long time going forward.